simeononsecurity/Shodan_PS/Get-ShodanAPIInfo/README.md

 This is useful because it will let you know how many Scan and Query credits you have left.

-Query Credits are used when you download data via the website, CLI or API (what these scripts do).

-Since we are using the API it is important to note that query credits are deducted if:
-   1. A search filter is used
-   2. Page 2 or beyond is requested

-The credits renew at the start of the month and 1 credit lets you download 100 results.

-As for scan credits, 1 scan credit lets you scan 1 IP, and they also renew at the start of the month.

-Please view the Shodan Help Center [HERE](https://help.shodan.io/the-basics/credit-types-explained) for full details.
 ## Prerequisites
 * You will have needed to have downloaded or cloned the scripts to your computer.
 ![On the project page click the code button which opens the dropdown menu containing clone, Open with Github Desktop, Download Zip](https://github.com/makeitbetter/Shodan_PS/blob/main/demo/download.gif)